Flatiron Books | 2017

 That felt gross to me, nearly exploitative, and I didn’t like being involved in it.
 If the author had chosen to simply write a memoir, I would not feel as I do.

 My other problem with the story is that it felt as though a campaign was waged from the beginning to make the reader sympathetic towards Ricky Langley.
-The author seemingly uses Langley and his actions as a stand-in for her grandfather, as though if she can apply some kind of logic and meaning onto Langley’s paedophilia than she can understand her grandfather, and therefore find closure.
-I can understand the impulse, but it was something better explored in therapy, not in a book where you are taking the death of a child to reach that closure.
+The author seemingly uses Langley and his actions as a stand-in for her grandfather, as if she could apply some kind of logic and meaning onto Langley’s paedophilia that it would allow her to understand her grandfather, and therefore find closure.
+I get the impulse, but it was something better explored in therapy, not in a book where you are using the death of a child to reach that closure.

 Langley’s paedophilia is presented as a “mental illness” endlessly.
 At one point, Clive the Lawyer sets up a discussion forum-esque event where Langley attempts to explain to an audience of everyday people why pedophiles do what they do, and how they feel.
 It’s Langley and Clive’s hope that they can educate the general public about pedophiles, so that they are still seen as humans; so that the death penalty is off the table.